kata198/AdvancedHTMLParser/README.md

 MissedCloseException  - Missed a non-optional close of a tag that would lead to causing an assumption during parsing.

+InvalidAttributeNameException - An attribute name was found that contained an invalid character, or broke a naming rule.

 IndexedAdvancedHTMLParser
 =========================